American Sign Language 3

 Course Description

 This course is an introduction to statistical thinking and processes, including methods and concepts for discovery and decision-making using data.
 Topics include descriptive statistics; probability and sampling distributions; statistical inference; correlation and linear regression; analysis of variance, chi-squared, and t-tests; and application of technology for statistical analysis including the interpretation of the relevance of the statistical findings.
 Students apply methods and processes to applications using data from a broad range of disciplines.
-Successful completion of this course fulfills the mathematics competency requirement for the AA/AS degree.
-Notes: Prior to Common Course Numbering, this course was known as MATH V44.
-Prerequisites: Placement as determined by the college's multiple measures assessment process or completion of a course taught at or above the level of intermediate algebra.
+This course covers descriptive and inferential statistics for students of social sciences, science, education, business, and engineering.
+Included are discussions of graphing and interpreting graphs, measures of the center and variation, binomial and normal probability, hypothesis testing using a variety of standard tests.
+This course uses technology to analyze data sets.
+Credit will not be awarded for both the honors and regular versions of a course.
+Credit will be awarded only for the first course completed with a grade of "C" or better or "P".
+Prerequisites: Course taught at the level of intermediate algebra or placement as determined by the college’s multiple measures assessment process.
 Transfer credit: CSU; UC.
-Formerly: MATH V44; Math 44.
+Notes: Prior to Common Course Numbering, this course was known as MATH R105.

 Course CRN